IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - if multiple = true then value must be a list
 - if typeClass = ''primitive'' the value object is a String or a List of Strings depending on the multiple flag
 - if typeClass = ''compound'' the value object is a FieldDTO or a List of FieldDTOs depending on the multiple flag
-- if typeClass = ''controlledVocabulary'' the value(s) are checked against the list of known values typeName validations include:
+- if typeClass = ''controlledVocabulary'' the value(s) are checked against the list of known values stored in the database typeName validations (child objects with their required and allowed typeNames are configured automatically by the database schema).
+Examples include:
 - dsDescription validation includes checks for typeName = ''dsDescriptionValue'' (required) and ''dsDescriptionDate'' (optional)
 - datasetContact validation includes checks for typeName = ''datasetContactName'' (required) and ''datasetContactEmail''; ''datasetContactAffiliation'' (optional)
+- etc.

 .. code-block:: bash